FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Tymate Tire Pressure Monitoring System

 The Tymate Tire Pressure Monitoring System offers both solar-powered and USB charging options.
 This simple, reliable TPMS comes with five alarms with a pressure range of 18 to 87 psi.
-This tire monitor system is power saving with an automatic sleep mode.
+It’s also a power-saver, offering an automatic sleep mode.

 • Five alarms